 Recently I read the book by Jeff Bezos Invent and Wander and I wanted to unpack the seven things that I learned from Amazon’s Jeff Bezos through this specific book that he wrote.
 I think it’s going to not only help you question your own belief systems as it did for me, but it’s also gonna call you higher in how you’re showing up as a leader, as an entrepreneur, and within Glenn’s five realms of Fs, the faith, fitness, finance, family, and fun.

-Let's Connect!
-Book a Call today to see how I can help you grow your business! https://calendly.com/fitinfaithmedia/activation-intro-call
+Let’s Connect to see how I can help you grow your business! https://tamraandress.com/connect

 Want to write a book, start a podcast, or create an ecourse?
 Visit us at https://www.fitinfaithmedia.com/